-Only about ten years after Wu Zixu’s death and Sun Tzu’s departure, Gou Jian the King of Yue led his army to attack the Kingdom of Wu and achieved huge success.
+Only about ten years after Wu Zixu’s death and Sun Tzu’s departure, Gou Jian, the King of Yue, led his army to attack the Kingdom of Wu and achieved tremendous success.

-King Fu Chai committed suicide, the former strong Kingdom Wu got perished, which opened the chapter of the Warring States Period (403 BC — 221 BC) in ancient China.
+King Fu Chai committed suicide, and the former strong Kingdom Wu perished, which opened the chapter of the Warring States Period (403 BC — 221 BC) in ancient China.

 Unearthed Sword of Gou Jian the King of Yue — Hubei Museum